2019 ESC Guidelines for the Diagnosis and Management of Acute PE

 - Konstantinides SV, Meyer G, Becattini C, et al. 2019 ESC Guidelines for the Diagnosis and Management of Acute Pulmonary Embolism Developed in Collaboration With the European Respiratory Society (ERS): The Task Force for the Diagnosis and Management of Acute Pulmonary Embolism of the European Society of Cardiology (ESC).
 Eur Respir J 2019;54:1901647.

-Clinical Topics: Anticoagulation Management, Heart Failure and Cardiomyopathies, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, Pulmonary Hypertension
+Clinical Topics: Anticoagulation Management, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, Pulmonary Hypertension, Hypertension

 Keywords: Hypertension, Pulmonary, Venous Thromboembolism, Warfarin, Risk Factors, Heparin, Low-Molecular-Weight, Heparin, Antiphospholipid Syndrome, Antiphospholipid Syndrome, Cesarean Section, Pre-Eclampsia, Follow-Up Studies, Breast Feeding, Mothers, X-Rays, Pregnancy, Factor Xa Inhibitors, Creatinine, International Normalized Ratio, Vena Cava Filters, Oxyhemoglobins, Heart Rate